hazelcast/hazelcast-jet/site/website/blog/2020-08-11-gc-tuning-for-jet.md

 ## Upgrading to 10 M Events per Second

-Encouraged by this strong result, we dreamed up a scenario like this: we have 100,000 devices, each producing a 100 Hz measurement stream.
-Can a single-node Hazelcast Jet handle this load and produce, say, the time integral of the measured quantity from each device over a 1 second window, with a 10 ms latency?
-This implies an order-of-magnitude leap in the event rate, from 1 M to 10 M events per second.
-Now you can see why we needed that new event source, the single-threaded one from the previous round was good only for up to 2.5 M events per second.
+Encouraged by this strong result, we dreamed up a scenario like this: we have 100,000 sensors, each producing a 100 Hz measurement stream.
+Can a single-node Hazelcast Jet handle this load and produce, say, the time integral of the measured quantity from each sensor over a 1-second window, at a 10 ms latency?
+This implies an order-of-magnitude leap in the event rate, from 1 M to 10 M events per second, but also a reduction in window length by the same factor, from ten seconds to one.

 Nominally, the scenario results in the same combined input+output throughput as well as about the same size of state that we already saw
 work: 20 M items/second and 10 M stored map entries.
 It's the maximum point where G1 was still inside 10 ms, but even at 25 M items/second it still had pretty low latency.
-However, for reasons we haven't identified, the input rate seems to have a stronger impact on GC, so when we traded output for input, it turned out that G1 was nowhere near handling it.
+However, for reasons we haven't yet identified, the input rate seems to have a stronger impact on GC, so when we traded output for input, it turned out that G1 was nowhere near handling it.

-But, since we picked the c5.4xlarge instance type as a medium-level option, for this "elite use case" we considered the most elite instance as well: c5.metal.
+But, since we picked the c5.4xlarge instance type as a medium-level option, for this "elite scenario" we considered the top-shelf EC2 box as
+well: c5.metal.
 It commands 96 vCPUs and has some scary amount of RAM that we won't need.
 On this hardware G1 decides to take 16 threads for itself, so the natural choice would be 80 threads for Jet.
 However, through trial and error we chased down the real optimum, which turned